 All supported platforms are included in the core product.

-While GoToAssist’s SaaS architecture may be convenient, customers take a security risk every time they route sensitive data through third party servers.
+While a SaaS architecture may be convenient, customers do need to be aware of the inherent risks involved in routing sensitive data through third party servers.

 Because Bomgar resides behind your firewall, it keeps all of your data under your control and enables you to ensure regulatory compliance.
 Bomgar logs and records every session.
 All session data is guarded by SSL encryption.